Supporting new and expectant mothers key considerations for employers

 While there is no legislation which obliges an employer to provide facilities for breastfeeding, the Health and Safety Executive (HSE) recommends that in meeting their duty of care to breastfeeding employees, employers should provide a suitable area where breastfeeding employees can rest.
 It should be private, clean and safe, that contains facilities for washing and sterilising along with a comfortable place to lie down should this be required.
 Toilets, due to their unhygienic and unsanitary nature, are never an appropriate facility for this purpose.
 Hazardous substances can also enter breastmilk and could pose a risk to the baby.
 Therefore, employers must ensure that breastfeeding facilities are located away from potential contaminants and meet high standards of cleanliness.

 Additionally, employees who express milk at work will also need access to hygienic storage.
 Employers should provide a clean, working refrigerator where expressed milk can be stored away from any potential contaminants.
-While many workplaces already have shared fridges, it is good practice to discuss storage arrangements in advance, such as providing a dedicated container or shelf.
+While many workplaces already have shared fridges, it is good practice to discuss storage arrangements in advance, such as providing sealed containers or dedicated shelving.
+These considerations are particularly important in laboratories, manufacturing environments or sites handling chemicals or biological materials.

 Health and safety considerations

 Employers have a general duty to provide a safe working environment for all employees.
 As such, employers must carry out risk assessments for new and expectant mothers, including breastfeeding employees where relevant.
-This is particularly important where employees work with hazardous substances, undertake physically demanding tasks or work long or irregular hours.
+This is particularly important where employees work with hazardous substances, undertake physically demanding tasks, work long or irregular hours, or work in labs, within manufacturing or in field-based environments.

 Managing requests and adjustments